- Economical diesel engine

-The Subaru XV is the company’s first foray into the so-called ‘crossover’ segment, a place where off-roaders crossed with hatchbacks reside.
+The Subaru XV is the company’s first foray into the every-growing ‘crossover’ segment, a place where off-roaders crossed with hatchbacks reside.

 Four-wheel drive as standard

-Subaru isn’t completely fresh into this arena because it is well used to producing all-wheel-drive vehicles, such as the Tribeca, Legacy, Impreza and Outback.
-As such, all versions of the XV come with permanent all-wheel drive as standard.
+Subaru isn’t completely fresh into this arena because it is well used to producing all-wheel-drive vehicles, the current Outback, Forester and Levorg all come with it as standard.
+As such, all versions of the XV follow suit and have all-wheel drive capability.

-Unlike the Qashqai, there’s no two-wheel-drive version, so effectively the XV has to compete with the traditional 4x4s as well as the ‘soft-roader’ crossovers.
+Unlike the Qashqai, there’s no two-wheel-drive version, so effectively the XV has to compete with the traditional 4x4s as well as the ‘soft-roader’ crossovers fitted with optional four-wheel drive.

 One petrol and one diesel engine

-There is one petrol choice: a 2.0-litre with 148bhp available with either a manual transmission or Subaru’s ‘Lineartronic’ CVT automatic transmission.
-In manual form the 2.0-litre will return 40.9mpg, while the auto versions are slightly more frugal.
+There is one petrol choice for the XV: a 2.0-litre with 150hp available with either a manual transmission or Subaru’s ‘Lineartronic’ CVT automatic transmission.
+In manual form the 2.0-litre will return 40.4mpg, while the auto versions are slightly more frugal.

-There’s one diesel option, a 2.0-litre unit with 146bhp.
-This is available with a six-speed manual gearbox only and returns 50.4mpg.
+There’s one diesel option, a 2.0-litre unit with 147hp.
+This is available with a six-speed manual gearbox only and returns 52.3mpg.

-Carbon dioxide emissions across the range vary from 146g/km for the diesel to 160g/km for the 2.0-litre manual petrol.
+Carbon dioxide emissions across the range vary from 141g/km for the diesel to 160g/km for the 2.0-litre manual petrol.

 From early 2013, together with the rest of the Subaru range, the Outback’s warranty was extended to five years or 100,000 miles.
 This replaced the previous warranty of three years or 60,000 miles.